They say you can live on sunshine and coconuts…

 But it’s always going to be easier if you have some money behind you.

 If you’ve read The Old Man’s Story, you will have noticed a rather cryptic reference to the way I “learned to make a living without going back to work.”

 That was 2005.
 We had been ashore for six years.
 We had tried everything to get some money coming in: We had registered as childminders – after all, we had four of our own by that time so what were a few more?
 We started offering Bed & Breakfast in the attic.
-I achieved a lifetime ambition by earning £1 a word with a column in the Daily Mail’s You magazine – if you missed it, it was billed as “Award-winning war correspondent John Passmore reports from the Home Front” and it was one of those one-joke columns that don’t last long.
+I achieved a lifetime ambition by earning £1 a word with a column in the Daily Mail’s You magazine (if I hadn’t been so ambitious, maybe it would have lasted longer than seven months.)

 That was when I got lucky.
 Somebody gave me a leaflet describing a way you could make money from home in your own time – a lot of money, or so it seemed.
 What was so lucky about it was that, if I had found a proper job by then, I would have dismissed the leaflet as some sort of a scam – after all, they were suggesting that by working a few hours a week, you could make more money than you would ever need.
 That’s got to be dodgy – right?

 Well, I didn’t have any other options so I put my doubts to one side and gave it a go.

 Actually, I gave it more than a “go”.
 I threw myself into it wholeheartedly (which is the only way to succeed at anything).

 And sure enough, it turned out that everything they told me was true.
 It paid me more for working from home in my own time than I would have earned commuting and working 9-5 for someone else.
 There were other advantages too: Because I was self-employed all sorts of expenses were tax-deductible: A proportion of my household bills (for office use), car expenses, hotels and so on…